ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-app-walkthrough-0.1.0.md

 - Online: Whether or not the Tracker has access to the internet (turn on Aeroplane mode to see this switch).
 - Running: Whether or not the Emitter is actively trying to send.
 - DB Size: How many events are currently stored in the applications database.
-- Sessions #: The amount of sessions that have occured during this apps lifetime.

 Options Explained: